 Configuration Variable 32: Index Address Low Byte

 The Indexed Address is the address of the indexed CV page when the decoder is set up for indexed CV operation.
 CV#31 contains the most significant bits of the two-byte address and may have any value between 00010000 and 11111111 inclusive.
 Values of 00000000 through 00001111 are reserved by the NMRA for future use.
 (4096 indexed pages) CV#32 contains the least significant bits of the index address and may contain any value.
 This gives a total of 61,440 indexed pages, each with 256 bytes of CV data available to manufacturers.
+Refer to previous section 1.3.2, Descriptions of Configuration Variables for Multi-Function Decoders for CV31 and CV32 definitions.

 Appendix A: Manufacturer ID codes as assigned by the NMRA